 What do the Latest Price Increases Mean?

-I can’t imagine what people would do if Disney World ever got rid of the free ice water in a cup at quick service locations, people will riot.
+I can’t imagine what people would do if Disney World ever got rid of the free ice water in a cup at quick service locations, people would riot.

-Already in both Disneyland and Walt Disney World they haven’t been seeing the giant crowds they were expecting for Galaxy’s Edge (due to a number of reasons not all related to price), but our economic state could change at any time and all these families who once had a bunch of disposable income, might not any more.
+Already in both Disneyland and Walt Disney World they haven’t been seeing the giant crowds they were expecting for the 50th Anniversary, (due to a number of reasons not all related to price), but our economic state could change at any time and all these families who once had a bunch of disposable income, might not anymore.

-If the attendance continues to slip, there’s also the risk of all those awesome projects on the horizon for Disney World either get axed or get their budgets greatly reduced, which again is bad for the fans.
+If the attendance continues to slip, there’s also the risk of all those awesome projects on the horizon for Disney World either getting axed or getting their budgets greatly reduced, which again is bad for the guests.